opencv/opencv/modules/stitching/doc/motion_estimation.rst

 detail::BundleAdjusterReproj
 ----------------------------
-.. ocv:class:: detail::BundleAdjusterReproj : public BundleAdjusterBase
+.. ocv:class:: detail::BundleAdjusterReproj : public detail::BundleAdjusterBase

 Implementation of the camera parameters refinement algorithm which minimizes sum of the reprojection error squares. ::